- The local newspaper

 The local newspaper

-Our first small business marketing solution doesn’t necessarily require buying new tools — but it may push you outside of your comfort zone.
+Our first small business marketing solution doesn’t necessarily require buying new tools — but it may push you outside your comfort zone.

 Get to know the local press in your area.